Spring 2021 Course Information

 To request accommodations for this course, contact the disability support office at your home university.
 You must register each semester and for each course.
 Read more about the Great Plains IDEA process for requesting accommodations.

-Practices and Techniques in Horticulture
+Practices & Techniques in Horticulture

-Ellen Peffley Harp, Cynthia Mckenney, Russell Plowman
+Ellen Peffley Harp, Cynthia Mckenney, Judith E. Wilmington, Richard Durham

 Approximately two weeks before the first day of class at Texas Tech University, the TTU campus coordinator, Tristin Campbell

 , will email instructions to each student enrolled in the courses taught by Texas Tech.
 This e-mail will contain information regarding the set up of their eRaider access through the campus IT Help Central department.
 Students will need to identify themselves as a GPIDEA/AGIDEA student to IT Help personnel for proper guidance.
 The e-mail will also include information about accessing the Texas Tech Blackboard system